sa-tre/satre-specification/docs/source/pillars/information_governance.md

   - Mandatory
 ```

-### Authentication Application (Application Component)

-A software system that verifies and validates the identities of users or entities accessing a system through multifactor authentication.
+**Authentication Application:** A software system that verifies and validates the identities of users or entities accessing a system through multifactor authentication.

 ```{list-table}
 :header-rows: 1